okta/okta-signin-widget/README.md

     redirectUri: 'https://acme.com/oauth2/callback/home'
     ```

 - **idps:** External Identity Providers to use in OIDC authentication.
 Supported IDPs ( `GOOGLE`, `FACEBOOK`, and `LINKEDIN` ) are declared with a `type` and will get distinct styling and default i18n text, while any other entry will receive a general styling and require text to be provided.
-Each IDP can have addtional CSS classes added via an optional `className` property.
+Each IDP can have additional CSS classes added via an optional `className` property.

     ```javascript
     idps: [